À cause de l'automne: Music video

 The first music video was shot on 15 July 2012 in Corsica, directed by Laurent Darmon.
-On 18 September, the music video was leaked out through PS3 VidZone.
+On 18 September, the music video was leaked out through PlayStation 3's VidZone.
 The following day, Jive Epic announced on Twitter that the leaked video is not the "official clip" of the song and that the official video would be released in late October.
 Jive Epic and SME removed the original music video from all their streaming websites.

 In mid-October 2012, Sony announced that the second video will be filmed during early November.
 The new version of the music video was finally filmed on 30 October 2012 in Paris.
 The video was directed by Arnaud Delord, the producer was Léo Hinstin and Alizée's make-up was done by Bilitis Poirier.
 Originally scheduled to be launched on 6 December, the music video was released on Alizée's VEVO YouTube channel on 5 December 2012.